Just received an estimated bill? We can explain what it means.

 Meter readers can’t take risks when it comes to safety.
 By ensuring they can access and read your meter safely, you can avoid your electricity usage being estimated.
 You can help by:

-In certain circumstances, you can provide your own meter read to the service provider, Power and Water Corporation.
+In certain circumstances, you can provide your own meter read to the network provider, Power and Water Corporation.
 If you have access issues and your meter read has been estimated, Power and Water meter readers will leave a card in your letterbox or near the front door asking you to call through your read.
 You’ll need to call Power and Water Corporation on 1800 245 092 to advise your read within 48 hours.

 Frequently asked questions